Gkicks/expense-tracker/README.md

 ## Initial Discussion

 The expense tracker is a tool for the user to keep track of their spending.
-The application is designed to be simple and intuitive, allowing the user to add transactions, analyse their spending and view their transactions
+The program is designed to be simple and intuitive, allowing the user to add transactions, analyse their spending and view their transactions

 ### Key Information for the Site